wolf-math/aaronwolfdev/docs/Coding/javascript/language_reference/number.md

 ## Using numbers

-Numbers can be created using literals or the `Number` constructor:
+Numbers can be created using literals or the `Number` constructor (not recommended).

 ```javascript
 // Literal syntax